auth0/docs/articles/quickstart/native/ios-swift/_includes/_login_centralized.md

 >
 > We will cover the storage of the user's credentials in a later chapter.
 By default Auth0 will not store this for you.

-## Centralized vs Embedded Login
+## Embedded Login

-Auth0's centralized login page provides the fastest, most secure, and most feature-rich way to implement authentication in your app.
+Auth0's hosted login page provides the fastest, most secure, and most feature-rich way to implement authentication in your app.
 If required, the Lock widget can also be embedded directly into your application, but certain features such as single sign-on won't be accessible.
-It is highly recommended that you use centralized login (as covered in this tutorial), but if you wish to embed the Lock widget directly in your application, you can follow the [Embedded Login sample](https://github.com/auth0-samples/auth0-ios-swift-v2-sample/tree/master/01-Embedded-Login).
+It is highly recommended that you use this login (as covered in this tutorial), but if you wish to embed the Lock widget directly in your application, you can follow the [Embedded Login sample](https://github.com/auth0-samples/auth0-ios-swift-v2-sample/tree/master/01-Embedded-Login).